-Combined B.A. in Family and Human Services & M.A. in Leadership in Jewish Education/Communal Service
+Accelerated B.A. in Family & Human Services/M.A. in Leadership in Jewish Education/Communal Service

 This program is open only to undergraduates in the Department of Family Studies and Community Development.

 Undergraduate Admission Requirements

 - Completion of or current enrollment in 60 units (may include transfer units).

 - Declaration of a Family Science or Family and Human Services major.

 - Minimum overall GPA of 3.00 by the end of the spring term preceding screening for admission.

 - Major Completion of the following courses with a grade of B or better: